-Step I: Advertise the Vacancy
+Advertise the Vacancy

 If you have some spare space to lease out, you will first and foremost have to advertise its availability.
 This something you do via the local dailies, websites, yellow pages, and billboards.
-The advert should showcase the location of the property, size, and the costs involved.
+The advert should showcase the location of the property, the size, and the costs involved.

-Step II: Receive and vet the Applicants
+Receive and vet the applicants

 You will receive numerous expressions of interest from persons with cars.
 Take your time to vet these applicants and ascertain their suitability for the rental space.
 Check their backgrounds, criminal records, and any other issue of interest which might matter with regards to the use of your space.

 A parking space lease agreement should be written with utmost care since it can be used as proof should any litigations arise.
 Below are the key sections to include when preparing the document: